arpastrana/compas_cem/docsource/gettingstarted.rst

 4. Verify your installation
 ----------------------------

-To double-check that everything is up and running, still in your command line interface, type the following and hit enter:
+To double-check that everything is up and running, type the following in the command line and hit enter:

 ::